rsdoiel/antenna/2023/weather_2023.42.md

 ---

-## SPC Oct 15, 2023 1630 UTC Day 1 Convective Outlook
+## SPC Oct 16, 2023 1630 UTC Day 1 Convective Outlook

-date: 2023-10-15, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-10-16, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

 <br /><a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html"><img src="https://www.spc.noaa.gov/products/outlook/day1otlk.gif" border="1" alt="Day 1 Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 1 Convective Outlook
 NWS Storm Prediction Center Norman OK
-1101 AM CDT Sun Oct 15 2023
+1128 AM CDT Mon Oct 16 2023

-Valid 151630Z - 161200Z
+Valid 161630Z - 171200Z

 ...NO SEVERE THUNDERSTORM AREAS FORECAST...

 ...SUMMARY...
-Severe thunderstorms are not expected.
+Isolated lightning strikes are possible over parts of Washington state and perhaps southeatern Arizona.
+However, severe thunderstorms are not expected today and tonight.

-...Synopsis...
+A deep, mid-level, long-wave trough centered over the Atlantic Coast is forecast to slowly weaken as it consolidates into a broader mid-level low and moves offshore late in the forecast period.
+In the wake of the large eastern US trough, northerly offshore flow and cool temperatures will dominate the eastern 2/3rds of the CONUS, limiting thunderstorm chances.
+To the west, transient mid-level ridging over the Southwest will be suppressed and shift eastward under the influence of an advancing shortwave trough along the border of southern BC.
+Weak inland advection of a modified eastern Pacific air mass across western and northern WA State may briefly support destabilization sufficient for a few thunderstorms late this afternoon into the early evening.
+However, scant buoyancy (less than 500 J/kg of MUCAPE) confined within the lowest few km, will limit the potential for strong, organized and persistent updrafts capable of more widespread lightning.
+A few lightning strikes are also possible over portions of southeastern AZ where strong surface heating and marginal moisture may support a brief thunderstorm.
-An initial wind shift and association convection has shifted south of the FL Keys and into the FL Straits.
-Farther northwest, the synoptic cold front (denoted by a narrow cloud line) will continue to move southeastward across south FL and the Keys this afternoon into this evening.
-Lingering low-level moisture and shallow ascent along the front could support isolated thunderstorm development later this afternoon/evening, but storm coverage will be rather sparse.
-Otherwise, a midlevel shortwave trough will approach the Pacific Northwest early Monday, but any threat for isolated lightning flashes will occur after 12z.
+However, coverage appears unlikely to reach 10% and no thunder area will be included.
+With limited to negligible thunderstorm chances for much of the country, severe storms are unlikely over the CONUS today and tonight.

-..Thompson/Lyons..
-10/15/2023
+..Lyons/Thompson..
+10/16/2023

 </pre>
 <a href="https://www.spc.noaa.gov/products/outlook/day1otlk.html">Read more</a>